-13th International Conference on Physics of Advanced Materials (ICPAM-13) and the 4th Autumn School on Physics of Advanced Materials (PAMS-4) continue the tradition initiated in Iasi, Romania and developed in Cluj-Napoca, Romania and Heraklion, Greece.
-ICPAM-13 and PAMS-4 will be held on September 24 – 30, 2021, at the Hotel Eden Roc by Brava Hoteles, San Feliu de Guixols, Costa Brava, Spain and are organized by Alexandru Ioan Cuza University of Iasi together with prestigious universities and research institutes all around the world.
+14th International Conference on Physics of Advanced Materials (ICPAM-14) and the 5th Autumn School on Physics of Advanced Materials (PAMS-5) continue the tradition initiated in Iasi, Romania and developed in Cluj-Napoca, Romania, Heraklion, Greece and Sant Feliu de Guixols, Spain.
+ICPAM-14 and PAMS-5 will be held on September 8 – 15, 2022, in Dubrovnik, Croatia.

-The main objective of ICPAM-13 is to provide a forum for scientists involved in physics of advanced materials, emerging nanotechnologies and new devices, to exchange their knowledge and experience.
-ICPAM-13 sessions address recent advancements and new strategies and will include keynote, invited, oral and poster presentations that cover a wide range of hot interdisciplinary research topics.
-ICPAM-13 also offers a space for sponsors/exhibitors to present their services, products, innovations and research results.
+The main objective of ICPAM-14 is to provide a forum for scientists involved in physics of advanced materials, emerging nanotechnologies and new devices, to exchange their ideas, knowledge and experience.
+ICPAM-14 sessions will address recent advancements and new strategies and will include keynote, invited, oral and poster presentations that cover a wide range of hot interdisciplinary research topics.
+ICPAM-14 also offers a space for sponsors/exhibitors to present their services, products, innovations, and research results.

-PAMS-4 is focused on providing interdisciplinary expert training, involving both fundamental knowledge and current research topics.
-Besides their contribution in the PAMS-4 poster session, the attendees may have a presentation in ICPAM-13.
+PAMS-5 is focused on providing interdisciplinary expert training, involving both fundamental knowledge and current research topics.
+Besides their contribution in the PAMS-5 poster session, the attendees may have a presentation in ICPAM-14.

 There will be awards for best poster and oral presentations, a special category for the best student paper and other prizes.